 Daniel Wood, 26, who has a learning disability, was devastated when he learnt about the fire at Grenfell Tower, and was determined to do something to help those affected.

-He approached staff at the Priory-run “Supporting You in the Midlands” (SYI) service - which helps adults with a learning disability, physical disability, autism or mental illness, live in their own homes, in the community - with the idea of planning a walk from Wolverhampton to the Grenfell Tower site.
+He approached staff at Priroy Supported Living West Midlands, which helps adults with a learning disability, physical disability, autism or mental illness, live in their own homes, in the community - with the idea of planning a walk from Wolverhampton to the Grenfell Tower site.

 The walk, which will take place on September 4, will partly follow the Grand Union Canal and take the team approximately 55 hours across around three days.